-DEPARTMENT OF PHYSICS AND
+DEPARTMENT OF PHYSICS, GEOSCIENCES AND ASTRONOMY

-ASTRONOMY Dr. Anthony Blose, Chair

-www.physics.eku.edu (859) 622-1521
+Dr. Alice Jones, Interim Chair www.physics.eku.edu (859) 622-1521

-The Department of Physics and Astronomy cooperates with the other natural science departments and the College of Education in offering the Master of Arts in Education with Teacher Leader Endorsement Preparation, Secondary Education with a concentration in Physical Science.
-The program is primarily for non-specialized science teachers and is described in the College of Education section of this Catalog.
+The Department of Physics, Geosciences, and Astronomy cooperates with the other STEM departments and the College of Education and Applied Human Services in offering the Master of Arts in Education in Secondary Education with a concentration in Physical Science.
+The program is primarily for non-specialized science teachers and is described in the College of Education and Applied Human Sciences section of this Catalog.